-After you start running an experiment, you can increase total traffic and rest assured that the same users always get the enabled feature.
+After you start running an experiment, you can increase total traffic and rest assured that the same users get the same experience.

 But things are a little more complicated if you decrease traffic or otherwise reconfigure an experiment after you start running it.
-If you plan to reconfigure an experiment while it is running, you need to implement a user profile service to ensure sticky bucketing.
+If you intend to reconfigure an experiment while running, you must implement a user profile service to ensure sticky bucketing.
 Bucketing is the process of assigning users to different variations of an experiment.
 There are two scenarios in which you might need to implement sticky bucketing:

 The main reason you would decrease traffic is if something goes wrong or if you run into errors.
-Instead of reducing traffic, you can also turn off an experiment while you investigate the failure.
+Instead of reducing traffic, you can also turn off an experiment while investigating the failure.

 Optimizely Feature Experimentation buckets your users into experiment variations using a deterministic hashing of the user ID and flag rule key.
-As long as your systems consistently share user IDs and user attributes, then this permits highly efficient bucketing across channels and multiple languages, as well as experimentation without strong network connectivity.
+As long as your systems consistently share user IDs and user attributes, then this permits highly efficient bucketing across channels and multiple languages and experimentation without strong network connectivity.